magneticio/vamp.io/content/documentation/guides/deploying.md

 http POST http://`docker-machine ip default`:8080/api/v1/deployments Content-Type:application/x-yaml < sava_1.0.yaml
 ```

 After POST-ing, Vamp should respond with a `202 Accepted` message and return a JSON blob.
 This means Vamp is trying to deploy your container.
-You'll notice some parts are filled in for you, like a default scale, a default routing and of course a UUID as a name.
+You'll notice some parts are filled in for you, like a default scale, a default gateways.

 >**Note**: Using RESTful API it is possible to created deployment with a custom name - simple `PUT` request to `http://localhost:8080/api/v1/deployments/DEPLOYMENT_CUSTOM_NAME`